-I’ve heard that that movie is actually a much needed and hard-hitting social critique of the teenage prostitution industry here, and if so then I highly recommend watching it, but that marketing in the links above is both hypocritical and somewhat telling of the industry’s causes.
-Regardless of the moral rights or wrongs of what is really quite an arbitrary age for banning nudity though, the fact remains that – just like so much else in Korea – no-one is likely to ever be prosecuted for breaking the law for Park Seo-jin’s photos, but on the positive side they do seem to be creating a controversy that the posters for Samaria never did, albeit most likely simply because she is just sooo young.
+I’ve heard that that movie is actually a much needed and hard-hitting social critique of the teenage prostitution industry here, and if so then I highly recommend watching it, but that marketing in the above links is both hypocritical and somewhat telling of the industry’s causes.
+Regardless of the moral rights or wrongs of what is really quite an arbitrary age for banning nudity though, the fact remains that no-one is likely to ever be prosecuted for breaking the law for Park Seo-jin’s photos, but on the positive side they do seem to be creating a controversy that the posters for Samaria never did, albeit most likely simply because she is just sooo young.

 In case of any confusion, note that while she’s 16 according to the (strange) Korean age system, her birth date is actually 11 March 1994.